Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood, urine, and other tests may be needed to check for unwanted effects.

 If your psoriasis does not improve within a few weeks or become worse, check with your doctor.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
 The risk is greater for children and patients who use large amounts for a long time.
-Talk to your doctor if you have more than one of these symptoms while you are using this medicine: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.
+Talk to your doctor if you have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.

 This medicine may cause too much calcium to build up in your body.
-Talk to your doctor if you have more than one of these symptoms while you are using this medicine: abdominal or stomach pain, confusion, constipation, depression, dry mouth, headache, incoherent speech, increased urination, loss of appetite, a metallic taste, muscle weakness, nausea, thirst, unusual tiredness, vomiting, or weight loss.
+Too much calcium may increase your risk for adrenal gland problems.
+Talk to your doctor if you have stomach pain, confusion, constipation, depression, dry mouth, headache, incoherent speech, increased urination, loss of appetite, a metallic taste, muscle weakness, nausea, thirst, unusual tiredness, vomiting, or weight loss.

 Make sure your doctor knows if you are also having ultraviolet (UV) light treatments (phototherapy) for your psoriasis before using this medicine.